ExpressLRS/Docs/docs/quick-start/transmitters/tx-aion-internal.md

 ![tPro janky boot](../../assets/images/tpro_bootOnSwitch.jpg)

 Once the wire is properly soldered, reassemble the radio.
 Tighten up the 10 screws to secure both halves of the radio.

+!!! note
+    If you're planning to use the switch as an Aux channel, you might want to remove the wire afterwards.
+Leaving this wire connected means the Aux channel will output a constant "High" signal.

 Replace the battery if you removed it and power up the radio and make sure internal ExpressLRS module is the active one.
 Plug in a usb cable and select `USB Serial (Debug)` as shown in the photo below.
 Windows users should check Device Manager and make sure your device is being detected as STMicroelectronics Virtual COM Port device.
 If not and you're seeing a bunch of Yellow Warning icons for the Jumper TPro Serial Port, install the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
 Windows 10 users can use the `W7_x64` executable.

 ![tPro serial debug](../../assets/images/tpro_serialdebug.jpg)